tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### `perf` (prod: Linux)

-Perf is a tool that is used to profile processes, it gives an overview over functions that cpu time is spend on.
+Perf is a tool that is used to profile processes, it gives an overview over functions that CPU time is spend on.
 While it doesn't give a full trace but it is quite handy in situations where we have a hot function to find where a program is spending it time.

 It can be run to find where a program spends time: